Radajaaj/Vue_Laravel_RideShare/README.md

 After that, the run starts appening.
 The passenger can cancel it, and the driver can mark it as completed.

 How to use (backend and API's):
-    Run "sudo php artisan serve --port=80" on the backend folder Use the login route: "http POST localhost/api/login phone=+YourPhoneHere" it should send an verification code to your phone.
+    If port 80 is in use, run sudo systemctl stop apache2 Run "sudo php artisan serve --port=80" on the backend folder Use the login route: "http POST localhost/api/login phone=+YourPhoneHere" it should send an verification code to your phone.